-5.1.
+6.2.
 Committee

-The Firm has a Remuneration Committee.
-Authority is delegated by the Board to the Remuneration Committee to review, approve and ensure remuneration policies across the Firm are consistent with the promotion of effective risk management and do not encourage risk taking which exceeds the Firm's risk appetite.
-The Committee is comprised of four Non-Executive Directors and receives contributions from other staff including the Heads of HR, Compliance and Risk divisions, as required.
+The Firm has a Remuneration & Nominations Committee.
+Authority is delegated by the Board to the Committee to review, approve and ensure remuneration policies across the Firm are consistent with the promotion of effective risk management and do not encourage risk taking which exceeds the Firm's risk appetite.
+The Committee is comprised of five Non-Executive Directors and receives contributions from other staff including the Heads of HR and Head of Compliance and Risk, as required.
+The Committee also has the responsibility of reviewing the composition and effectiveness of the Board, and manage all Board appointments.